 For a third-party payment gateway, you are responsible for the payments of that gateway plus the Shopify charge of 2% on the Lite and Basic plans, 1% on the Pro plan, and 0.5% for Unlimited.
 Stripe Shopify payments are only enabled on the platform for residents of the US, Canada, the UK, and Australia.

 Shopify vs Squarespace – Which One is a Better Option?

 Transaction fees on Squarespace are also determined according to the plan purchased.
 Its Personal plan has a 3% fee and the Business plan a 2% fee.
 The rate of credit card fees is taken by Stripe and depends on the merchant’s and buyer’s country, generally within the ranges of 1.4–2.9%.
 If e-commerce is the main function of the platform for a client, the decision of Shopify vs. Squarespace may be an easy one (in favor of Shopify).

 Which Is More Cost-Effective: Shopify or Squarespace?

 Although their pricing structure is updated in intervals, Squarespace has recently made a jump on Shopify.
-Squarespace, until recently, placed a limit on the amount of products permitted by the seller.
+Squarespace, until recently, placed a limit on the number of products permitted by the seller.
 In comparison, Shopify’s plans allow for unlimited selling.